General query pane

 Click this button to perform the query.
 If possible, the query is satisfied from the local Publish or Perish cache; this saves time and reduces the load on Google Scholar.
 If no cache entry for the query exists or the entry is older than the maximum cache age, then the query is forwarded to Google Scholar.
 After the results are received from Google Scholar, the local cache is automatically refreshed.

-Tip: You can change the maximum cache age in the Preferences - Queries dialog box, which is accessible through the File > Preferences command.
+Tip: You can change the maximum cache age in the Preferences - Queries dialog box, which is accessible through the Tools > Preferences command.

 Lookup Direct